Motorail: Netherlands

 There were motorail services, called AutoSlaapTrein, which ran in the summer months from 's-Hertogenbosch (Den Bosch) in the Netherlands to Koper in Slovenia, to Alessandria and Livorno in Italy, and Frejus and Avignon in the South of France.
 EETC (Euro-Express trein charter), the owner of the AutoSlaapTrein, suspended their services in April 2015.
 Another Dutch company, the travel agency Treinreiswinkel, continued the Autoslaaptrein in May 2015 with a connection between Germany (Düsseldorf) and Verona.
 All these motorail trains were operated by Müller-Touristik-Group in Germany under the brand name Euro-Express.
 In 2018, the Euro-Express trains were canceled.

 Turkey

 The only motorail train of Turkey is running between Villach/Austria and Edirne/Turkey mainly for the Turkish workers abroad, passing through Austria, Slovenia, Croatia, Serbia and Bulgaria.
 The whole journey completes 1400 km in 30 hours.
 The train is operated by Optima Tours.

-Czech Republic & Slovakia
+Czech Republic and Slovakia

 Currently, there is a daily all-year-round service between Prague and Košice, EN Slovakia, which also carries a motorail car between Prague and Poprad (for High Tatras).
 There is a seasonal service between Prague and Split (fasttrain Jadran) which took 24 hours, in seasons 2003–2005 weekly, in seasons 2007–2009 daily.
 This was running also in summer 2023.

 Domestic motorail service between Bratislava and Humenné is also available in Slovakia.

 Trains are jointly operated by České dráhy and Železničná spoločnosť Slovensko.